sjn/introducing-se/docs.md

 ### What is Street Epistemology?

 * «SE» among friends, is...
-* A way to help us have better talks about hard topics
+* A way to help us have better talks about hard topics.
-* A conversational tool&shy;box for exploring ideas and beliefs
+* A conversational tool&shy;box for exploring ideas and beliefs.
-* A step towards mas&shy;tering col&shy;laborative thinking
+* A step towards mas&shy;tering col&shy;laborative thinking.
-* A community that prac&shy;tices SE in a frien&shy;dly environment
+* A community that prac&shy;tices SE in a frien&shy;dly environment.

 [comment]: # (|||)

 ### What is Epistemology?

-The field of Philosophy focusing on *how* we know what we know
+The field of Philosophy focusing on *how* we know what we know.

 <br>